+WE SHOULD HAVE A SECTION FIRST THAT SHOWS THE RELAXED SVM.
+AS IN AN SVM CLASSIFYING OVERLAPPING CLASSES.

 So far, the data illustrated has been linearly separable, which means a single straight decision boundary is sufficient to classify the dataset.
 However, this might not be the case for real world data.
 Often, a problem can be non-linearly separable.
 In such a case, the solution might require a curved decision boundary or even multiple decision boundaries.
 Figure 4 illustrates a simple non-linearly separable task with 2 features (x and y) and 2 classes (yellow and black).
 As it can be noted, no single straight hyperplane can be used to adequately separate the two classes.
+Intuitively, we know that the classes can be separated by a circular boundary between them.
+However, how does one reconcile this intuition with the theory presented thus far.

 Circular dataset

 Fortunately, the SVM can learn to classify non-linear tasks by using the kernel trick.
-Essentially, this method permits to project the input feature vectors into an infinitely higher dimensionality and use this augmented feature space to find a decision boundary while following the same general procedure of using support vectors.
-Figure 5 visually illustrated this process.
+Essentially, this method permits to project the input feature vectors into (infinitely) higher dimensionsy and use this augmented feature space to find a linear decision boundary following the same general procedure described for linearly separable cases.
+Figure 5 visually illustrates this process.

+YELLOW DOTS IN THE MIDDLE ONE ARE REALLY HARD TO SEE

 SVM’s decision boundary (straight line) definition from class hyperplanes (dotted line) and support vectors (circled dots).

-To better understand this process, an in-depth explanation and mathematical breakdown of the SVM as well as the kernel trick is available towards the end of this tutorial.
-What follows this introduction will be the implementation of the SVM through python by using one of the most popular libraries called SciKit-Learn (https://scikit-learn.org/stable/).
-The goal will be to demonstrate how a SVM can be used in Python to classify non-linear datasets and lower the learning curve for novel users.
+We see that while there is no hyperplane that can separate the 2D representation of the data, if one were to elevate the yellow dots on a third dimension, it would suffice to draw a hyperplane between the two classes.
+Any point in the 2D space can then be classified, which would result in a decidion boundary as een in the last panel.
+The specific algorithms that allow a computer to perform this type of operation with arbitrary datasets is beyond the scope of this introductory tutorial.
+For those interested, a quick overview is provided at the end of the document.
+Instead, in the following section, we show how one can implement an SVM in Python using the popular machine learning library SciKit-Learn (https://scikit-learn.org/stable/) which takes care of all the mathematical and implementation concerns.
+This should serve as both a learning example and template of non-linear data classification for novel users, with limited Python and machine learning experience.

 A guide to SVM in python

 To implement the SVM in Python, we will use Scikit-Learn.
-This handy library comes installed with Anaconda and contains many pre-built classifiers and machine learning algorithms (see Rolon-Mérette, D., Ross, M., Rolon-Mérette, T., & Church, K for a simple installation tutorial).
+This handy library comes installed with Anaconda and contains many pre-built classifiers and machine learning algorithms (see Rolon-Mérette, et al. for a simple installation tutorial).
 This section will consist of a step-by-step implementation of an SVM in Python using an arbitrary 2D non-linear dataset, the same as illustrated in figure 4, and a more complex dataset with many features (multi-dimensional).

-To begin, we import the necessary libraries and packages, as shown in figure 12.
-Numpy is useful for various computing and mathematical operations.
-Pandas allows for inputs and results to be stored in organized table-like datasets.
-Seaborn and Matplolib are great visualization libraries.
-The SVM package contains the SVM classifier, and the datasets package contains a vast amount of different classification and non-classification datasets.
+To begin, we import the necessary libraries and packages, as shown in figure 6.
+Shortly, Numpy is useful for implementingmathematical operations in array-like structures.
+Pandas [pandas is not necessary in this tutorial.
+We could remove it to slim dependencies, or keep it because that’s where data will come from most times anyway] allows for inputs and results to be stored in organized table-like datasets.
+Seaborn [seaborn is most often imported as sns] and Matplolib are great visualization libraries.
+The SVM package contains the SVM classifier, and the datasets package contains a vast amount of different classification and non-classification sample datasets.
 Both are found within the Scikit-Learn (sklearn) Library.

 Import libraries and packages.